refinedev/refine/documentation/docs/core/hooks/translate/use-set-locale/index.md

 title: useSetLocale
 ---

-If you need to change the locale at runtime, Refine provides the `useSetLocale` hook, It returns the changeLocale method from `i18nProvider` under the hood.
+If you need to change the locale at runtime, Refine provides the `useSetLocale` hook, It returns the changeLocale method from [`i18nProvider`](/docs/core/providers/i18n-provider/#usage) under the hood.

 ## Usage

+> This hook can only be used if [`i18nProvider`](/docs/core/providers/i18n-provider/#usage) is provided.

 You can use the features of your own i18n library to change the locale in your own components.